developer-friendly/blog/docs/posts/0010-cert-manager.md

 image: assets/images/social/2024/05/06/cert-manager-all-in-one-kubernetes-certificate-manager.png
 ---

-# cert-manager: All-in-One Kubernetes Certificate Manager
+# cert-manager: All-in-One Kubernetes TLS Certificate Manager

 Kubernetes is a great orchestration tool for managing your applications and all its dependencies.
 However, it comes with an extensible architecture and with an